estebancj/Practical-Machine-Learning-Project/README.md

 Report
 ----------------

-In order to classify the test dataset the following was implemented in R using the caret library:
+In order to classify the test dataset the following was implemented in R (project.r):

-1. Use of the caret library.
+1. Use of the caret library (Machine learning library).
 ``` r
 library(caret)
 ```